qcodespp/qcodespp.github.io/_sources/index.rst.txt

 * Improvements to core QCoDeS functionalities (e.g. Station, Parameters) to streamline data acquisition, protect (meta)data integrity and minimise user error
 * Improved drivers for certain instruments
 * and other user-friendliness improvements

+`qcodes++ is installed alongside/around QCoDeS <https://qcodespp.github.io/differences_from_qcodes.html>`__, meaning all features of both packages can be used seamlessly within the same notebook/environment.

 The source code is available `on GitHub <https://github.com/qcodespp/qcodespp>`__, and the following documentation will guide you on how to quickly and easily start running measurements.
 Issue reporting, feedback and contributions are more than welcome through the GitHub repository.